Harsha470007/SPACE_INVADERS/README.rst

 Before we get stared
 --------------------

+this is a python program and you can download it from here : https://www.python.org/

+make sure to check the add to path check box

 consider using sulime text as your editor : https://www.sublimetext.com/

 and Kite as your AI autocompleter : https://www.kite.com/